wentaowanguc/ExpoSE/Report/Javascript.md

 # 1. Introduction

 # 2. Symbolic Execution
-## 2.1 History of Symbolic Execution
+## 2.1 Introduction to Symbolic Execution

-Symbolic execution is a technique for testing program correctness initially proposed in the 1970s.
+Symbolic execution is a technique for testing program correctness initially proposed in the 1970s [^31][^41].
 Classically, it's the process of executing a program by representing its variables as arbitrary symbols rather than concrete values.
 Execution of the program occurs using these symbolic inputs by extending the basic operators and semantics of the program's language to use symbols and produce symbolic formulas rather than concrete values.
-In doing so, each symbolic execution tests many actual instances of execution.
-If statements, and language features that cause execution to diverge, are represented as a branch condition, a conjunction of conditions on symbols that must be satisfied.
-Evaluating the constraint allows you to identify whether a path is feasible and if so, the satisfied constraint provides the set of concrete inputs that the path could be run under[^1].
-In the trivial case, if only one path is feasible, then execution occurs down that path.
-In the case where both paths are feasible, then parallel execution occurs, which causes the program state to diverge.
-At the end of execution the path condition, the conjunction of branch conditions taken to the current point of execution, provides a unique representation of a path tested through the program and when solved using a constraint solver produces a set of inputs that when run take the same path through the program as the symbolic execution [^3][^39].
-By exploring a program's paths exhaustively (or as thoroughly as possible within either a time or path count constraint) combining symbolic execution with techniques to compare symbolic output with expected values it's possible to test program correctness. [^31]
+In doing so, each symbolic execution tests many actual instances of execution. `If` statements and language features that cause execution to diverge are represented as a path condition, a conjunction of conditions on symbols that must be satisfied.
+Evaluating the constraint allows you to identify whether a path is feasible and if so, the satisfied constraint provides the set of concrete inputs that the path could be run under [^1].
+At the end of execution the path condition, the conjunction of branch conditions taken to the current point of execution, provides a unique representation of a path tested through the program and when solved using a constraint solver produces a set of inputs that when run take the same path through the program as the symbolic execution [^32], [^33].
+By exploring a program's paths exhaustively (or as thoroughly as possible within either a time or path count constraint) combining symbolic execution with techniques to compare symbolic output with expected values it's possible to test program correctness [^31].

-For example, consider the program below which returns the sum of the absolute values of two values.
-There are four possible paths that can be taken through the program.
-The first is where neither if branches are entered, the second is where the value of `x` is less than zero, the third is where the value of `y` is less than zero, and the fourth is where both `x` and `y` is less than zero.
-Symbolic execution would explore each of these paths and produce concrete values for each path.
+*Figure 1: Absolute Sum Function*

 ```javascript
 1 function abs_sum (x, y){